Nakaseomyces glabratus: Treatment

 A major phenotype and potential virulence factor that N. glabratus possesses is low-level intrinsic resistance to the azole medications, which are the most commonly prescribed antifungal (antimycotic) medications.
 These medications, including fluconazole and ketoconazole, are "not effective in 15–20% of cases" against N. glabratus.
 It is still highly vulnerable to polyene medications such as amphotericin B and nystatin, along with variable vulnerability to flucytosine and caspofungin.
 However, intravenous amphotericin B is a medication of last resort, causing among other side effects, chronic kidney failure.
 Amphotericin B vaginal suppositories are used as an effective form of treatment in combination with boric acid capsules as they are not absorbed into the bloodstream.

 A first-line treatment for vaginal infections may be the use of terconazole 7-day cream.
 Several courses may be needed.
 The cure-rate for this treatment is approximately 40%.
 Recurrences are common, causing chronic infections and spread to other areas such as skin and scalp.
 Blood infections might be best assessed per symptoms if other areas are involved.

 An experimental, but effective second-line treatment for chronic infections, is the use of boric acid.
 Compounding pharmacies can create boric acid vaginal suppositories.
 Use of vitamin E oil may be used in conjunction to combat irritation.
 Amphotericin B vaginal suppositories have also been used in case studies to treat chronic infections, both symptomatic and asymptomatic.
 Borax and boric acid may be used for persistent scalp and skin infections.

 Phylogenetic relationship

 N. glabratus is more closely related to Saccharomyces cerevisiae than to Candida species.
 In fact, N. glabratus belongs to the group of Nakaseomyces inside the whole genome duplication clade within Saccharomycetaceae.
 The whole genome duplication event occurred about 90 million years ago, whereas phylogenetic studies indicate that the common ancestor between N. glabratus and C. albicans is dated between 200 and 300 million years ago.
 The largest phylogenetic study to date about Saccharomycotina, also known as budding yeasts, indicated in 2018 that the (currently construed) genus Candida is found in Pichiaceae, CUG-Ser1 clade, Phaffomycetaceae and Saccharomycetaceae.
-Consequently, despite that the name Candida evokes a unitary notion of candidiasis, the pathogenic power of some budding yeasts is a paraphyletic trait shared by several subphyla with different kinds of metabolism.
+Consequently, despite the name Candida evoking a unitary notion of candidiasis, the pathogenic power of some budding yeasts is a paraphyletic trait shared by several subphyla with different kinds of metabolism.